SydneyKinney/surfs_up/README.md

 -The highest temperatures for June and December were very close (June: 85 degrees, December: 83 degrees)

-### June Statistics
+#### June Statistics

 ![june](https://user-images.githubusercontent.com/107209737/182484760-2ba82e5d-79e3-41e0-86c4-8ca76dbd35dc.png)

-### December Statistics
+#### December Statistics

 ![dec](https://user-images.githubusercontent.com/107209737/182484774-62adb445-85dd-4b9c-82da-10b8d28bda8c.png)

 ## Summary
-After analyzing the temperature data, I believe an ice cream surf shop would be successful year-round in Oahu.
+After analyzing the temperature data, I believe a surf shop would be successful year-round in Oahu.
 The average temperatures for June and December are very close.
 The data shows that the temperature does not drastically change in Oahu year-round.
 Two additional queries that would support this data would be histograms for June and December.
-This would verify that Oahu would be an ideal location for an ice cream surf shop year-round.
+This would verify that Oahu would be an ideal location for a surf shop year-round.